US Sales Tax on Gumroad

 Now that you have figured out which states you have nexus in, are armed with the proper permits, and have determined that your product is taxable, you're ready to collect sales tax on taxable purchases.

 Note:Initially, our sales tax feature will be rolled out in phases.
 If you're interested in being part of an upcoming rollout, please email firstname.lastname@example.org.

 Start by visiting your Gumroad Settings and scrolling down to "Apply sales tax in…" Select the states where you have nexus (and proper sales tax permits!) from the dropdown menu that appears when you begin typing.

-Click "Save account settings" to start collecting sales tax on physical product sales in the states where you have nexus.
+Click "Update settings" to start collecting sales tax on physical product sales in the states where you have nexus.
 You'll now see sales tax details when editing a new or existing physical product.

 You can modify your sales tax settings at any time, just in case you no longer have nexus in a certain state or your company really thrives and expands operations (ahem, establishes nexus) in additional states.
 Please note, however, that any changes you make to the nexus states will not apply retroactively to previous purchases.